natosys/Battlefield-Casualty-Handling/README.md

 ## Single Run Analysis

 A single run was executed using the seed 42 with a 30 day duration.
-The graph and tables below summarise the casualties that were generated for the
+The graph and tables below summarise the casualties that were generated for the simulation.

 ![Alt text](images/casualty_summary.png)